Starfuckers, Inc.: Music video

-The music video for "Starfuckers, Inc." was directed by Robert Hales and Marilyn Manson, and revolves around the same themes as the song, albeit in a darkly humorous manner.
-Under cover of darkness, Reznor and a blonde woman ride in a limousine to a deserted carnival.
-With the blonde videotaping his antics, Reznor throws baseballs at images of musicians such as Michael Stipe, Billy Corgan, Fred Durst, Marilyn Manson, Gene Simmons, Paul Stanley, David Lee Roth, Garth Brooks, Mark McGrath, Courtney Love, Cher, Mariah Carey, Whitney Houston, and even Reznor himself.
+The music video version, "Starsuckers, Inc." was co-directed by Robert Hales and Marilyn Manson, and revolves around the same themes as the song, albeit in a darkly ironic manner.
+Under cover of darkness, Reznor and a blonde woman ride in a limousine to a deserted carnival park.
+With the blonde videotaping his antics, Reznor plays carnival games, such as throwing baseballs at images of musicians such as Michael Stipe, Billy Corgan, Fred Durst, Marilyn Manson, Gene Simmons, Paul Stanley, David Lee Roth, Garth Brooks, Mark McGrath, Courtney Love, Cher, Mariah Carey, Whitney Houston, and even Reznor himself.
+A woman dressed in kinderwhore attire, brandishing a statuette, is dunked into a tank of "waste".
 The theme of "breaking images" recurs throughout the video.

 Images of other musicians throughout the video refer, in part, to a story about Reznor in Spin in 1997: "Unlike many musicians, Reznor is savagely aware of his place in the current strata of pop stars.
 He constantly compares himself to other musicians, saying that he 'can't write a thousand songs like Billy Corgan,' that he's 'not as careerist as [Marilyn] Manson,' that he 'can't sing about [his] big dick like David Lee Roth.'"
-Images of Corgan, Manson and Roth, among others, appear throughout the video.
 At the end of the video, the blonde woman pulls off her wig to reveal herself as Manson.

 Viewers took Manson's appearance in the video as a sign that Reznor and Manson had renewed their friendship.
 Manson sang "Starfuckers, Inc." live with the band once, a video recording of which is an easter egg on the And All that Could Have Been DVD.

-Reznor said, "(Manson) called me and said, 'You know what, I'm fucking sick of people asking if this song is about me, so I've got a really cool idea for a video that'll just fuck with everybody ...
+Reznor said, "[Manson] called me and said, 'You know what, I'm fucking sick of people asking if this song is about me, so I've got a really cool idea for a video that'll just fuck with everybody '...
 We were just poking fun at that bloated sense of celebrity and inflated ego among this clique of royalty in America ...
 But I don't have a problem with Billy Corgan or Stipe or any of the people in the video – with the exception of Courtney Love."